 SECTION 3.
 Provision of Annual Reports.
-Not later than one year after the end of the Fiscal Year, commencing with Fiscal Year ending June 30, 2015, the Metropolitan Government shall provide an Annual Report to the MSRB at emma.msrb.org and to the State Depository, if any.
+Not later than one year after the end of the Fiscal Year, commencing with Fiscal Year ending June 30, 2016, the Issuer shall provide an Annual Report to the MSRB at emma.msrb.org and to the State Depository, if any.
 In each case, the Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 of this Disclosure Certificate.
-Notwithstanding the foregoing, the audited financial statements of the Metropolitan Government may be submitted separately from the balance of the Annual Report when such audited financial statements are available.
-In the event that the audited financial statements are not included with the Annual Report and will be submitted at a later date, the Metropolitan Government shall include unaudited financial statements of the Metropolitan Government in the Annual Report and shall indicate in the Annual Report the date on which the audited financial statements of the Metropolitan Government, when available, will be provided to the MSRB and to the State Depository, if any.
-If the Annual Report (or audited financial statements which were to be separately submitted) is not timely filed, the Metropolitan Government shall in a timely manner send a notice to the MSRB and to the State Depository, if any.
-As of the date hereof, the Metropolitan Government is in compliance with the all required disclosure filings.
+Notwithstanding the foregoing, the audited financial statements of the Issuer may be submitted separately from the balance of the Annual Report when such audited financial statements are available.
+In the event that the audited financial statements are not included with the Annual Report and will be submitted at a later date, the Issuer shall include unaudited financial statements of the Issuer in the Annual Report and shall indicate in the Annual Report the date on which the audited financial statements of the Issuer will be submitted.
+The audited financial statements of the Issuer, when available, will be provided to the MSRB and to the State Depository, if any.
+If the Annual Report (or audited financial statements which were to be separately submitted) is not timely filed, the Issuer shall in a timely manner send a notice to the MSRB and to the State Depository, if any.
+As of the date hereof, the Issuer is in compliance with the all required disclosure filings.

 SECTION 4.
 Content of Annual Reports.
-The Metropolitan Government's Annual Report shall contain or incorporate by reference the following:
+The Issuer's Annual Report shall contain or incorporate by reference the following:

-(a) If audited financial statements of the Metropolitan Government are not yet available, the unaudited financial statements of the Metropolitan Government, and when audited financial statements are available, the audited financial statements of the Metropolitan Government, both such types of financial statements to be prepared in conformity with generally accepted accounting principles, as in effect from time to time.
-Such financial statements shall be accompanied by an audit report resulting from an audit conducted by an independent certified public accountants in conformity with generally accepted auditing standards.

-(b) If the accounting principles changed from the previous Fiscal Year, a description of the impact of the change as required by Section 8 of this Disclosure Certificate.

-(c) A statement indicating that the Fiscal Year has not changed, or, if the Fiscal Year has changed, a statement indicating the new Fiscal Year.

-(d) An update of the information in Appendix B to the Official Statement under the following headings:

-- 1. "Capital Improvements Budget by Department";

-- 2. "Revenues";

-- 3. "Property Taxes";

-- 4. "Summary of Major Funds";

-- 5. "Computation of Net General Obligation Debt";

-- 6. "Debt Ratios";

-- 7. "Historical Debt Ratios";

-- 8. "Total Debt Service"; and

-- 9. "Pension Plans and other Post-Employment Benefits"
+- (a) If audited financial statements of the Issuer are not yet available, the unaudited financial statements of the Issuer, and when audited financial statements are available, the audited financial statements of the Issuer, both such types of financial statements to be prepared in conformity with generally accepted accounting principles, as in effect from time to time.
+Such financial statements shall be accompanied by an audit report resulting from an audit conducted by an independent certified public accountant or firm of independent certified public accountants in conformity with generally accepted auditing standards. - (b) If the accounting principles changed from the previous Fiscal Year, a description of the impact of the change as required by Section 8 of this Disclosure Certificate. - (c) A statement indicating that the Fiscal Year has not changed, or, if the Fiscal Year has changed, a statement indicating the new Fiscal Year. - (d) An update of the information in Appendix B to the Official Statement under the following headings: - 1.
+"Capital Improvements Budget by Department"; - 2.
+"Revenues"; - 3.
+"Property Taxes"; - 4.
+"Summary of Major Funds"; - 5.
+"Computation of Net General Obligation Debt"; - 6.
+"Debt Ratios"; - 7.
+"Historical Debt Ratios"; - 8.
+"Total Debt Service"; and - 9.
+"Pension Plans and other Post-Employment Benefits"

-Any or all of the items listed above may be incorporated by reference from other documents, including official statements of debt issues with respect to which the Metropolitan Government is an "obligated person" (as defined by the Rule), which have been filed in accordance with the Rule and the other rules of the Securities and Exchange Commission.
+Any or all of the items listed above may be incorporated by reference from other documents, including official statements of debt issues with respect to which the Issuer is an "obligated person" (as defined by the Rule), which have been filed in accordance with the Rule and the other rules of the Securities and Exchange Commission.
 If the document incorporated by reference is a final official statement, it must be available from the MSRB at emma.msrb.org.
-The Metropolitan Government shall clearly identify each such other document so incorporated by reference.
+The Issuer shall clearly identify each such other document so incorporated by reference.